Back to blog

 The Markets in Crypto-Assets (MiCA) regulation is now fully live across the EU.
 It creates a harmonized licensing framework for crypto service providers.
 From a tax perspective, the more important development is DAC8 — the eighth amendment to the Directive on Administrative Cooperation.
 DAC8 requires all crypto service providers operating in the EU to collect and report customer transaction data to tax authorities.

-This means every crypto exchange, wallet provider, or DeFi platform with EU operations will report your trades, holdings, and gains to your country's tax office.
-Automatic exchange of this information between EU member states starts in 2026.
-If you're trading on any regulated platform in Europe, assume your tax authority can see everything.
+Every crypto exchange, wallet provider, or DeFi platform with EU operations will report user trades, holdings, and gains to the user's country tax authority.
+Automatic exchange between EU member states begins in 2026.
+Trading on any regulated EU platform should be assumed to be visible to the home tax authority.

 2. The OECD's Crypto-Asset Reporting Framework (CARF)